maingocthanhtan96/larajs-docs/docs/packages/larajs-query.md

 }
 ```

-## Filtering
+## 🔍 Filtering

-Resources can be filtered by attributes using the `filter` query string parameter.
-By default, all attributes are filterable.
+Easily filter resources by attributes using the `filter` query string parameter.
+The following operations are supported:

 ```http
 ?filter=expression